-One of the core values of the company is that if we care about our employees and care about our customer, we’ll have a company worth caring about.
+One of the core values of the company is that if we care about our employees and care about our customers, we’ll have a company worth caring about.

 So what are the little extras in our business?
 First, it starts with building a relationship with your client.
 Most of my clients, I consider friends.
 Some better than others, but I build relationships based on trust and exceeding expectations.
 My goal is always to become a trusted advisor to my clients.
-Whenever I am asked about secret to building trust, I tell people that trust is a function of consistency over time.
-When client can depend on you to consistently meet their needs, they will trust you… If you consistently exceed their expectations, you’ll become a “trusted advisor”.
+Whenever I am asked about the secret to building trust, I tell people that trust is a function of consistency over time.
+When clients can depend on you to consistently meet their needs, they will trust you… If you consistently exceed their expectations, you’ll become a “trusted advisor”.
 Back to the little extras, prompt return of phone calls or emails.
-Hand written thank you notes.
+Handwritten thank-you notes.
 Being on time and prepared for meetings.
 Ensuring that your work is client ready or pitch perfect.
-Ensuring that your team is informed so they can be effective working with your client.
+Ensuring that your team is informed so they can be effective in working with your client.
 There are many ways in which each of us can do the little extras and build trusted relationships.

 But back to the John Nordstrom story, survey results notwithstanding … how will I know if you’re building trusted relationships and do the little extras to make a client feel appreciated?
 I’ll see it reflected in the numbers.